 *Playing on the various other farm attractions.

-Please follow DROP OFF/PICK UP signs upon arrival.
+Please instruct Bus Drivers to follow DROP OFF/PICK UP signs upon arrival.
 These signs will guide buses to the designated drop-off area.
 For safety reasons, please DO NOT UNLOAD OR LOAD in any location other than the DROP OFF/PICK UP location.
 Once unloaded, buses can follow signs and park in the OVERSIZE area.
 Please tell your bus drivers what time to pick your group up in the PICK UP area for departure.

 Upon arrival, please gather your group outside of the entrance/exit building.
 Your group leader should then go to the admissions window to check-in the group, complete payment, and receive stickers.
-Our farm staff will then greet your group to get your field trip started started.
+Our farm staff will then greet your group to get your field trip started.

 In order to keep on schedule, WE REQUIRE ONE PAYMENT FOR THE ENTIRE GROUP.
 Paying together as a group helps us keep our field trips running efficiently and on time.
 Please be sure to collect any money ahead of time.